What are the Availability and Submissions options for an assessment?

-The availability dates let you specify when your assessment can be accessed by students.
-By default, all the dates are blank.
+Availability dates let you specify when your assessment can be accessed by students.
+By default, all dates except for the Available Date are blank.

 You may enter the dates into the fields provided, or use the date-picker (calendar window) to select a date and time.
 If you enter a date manually, it will need to be in the following format: month/day/year hours:minutes am or pm.
-For example, to make an assessment available on May 22, 2017 at 12:00 PM, you would enter 05/22/2017 12:00 pm into the available date field.
+For example, to make an assessment available on August 31, 2021 at 12:00 AM, you would enter 08/31/2021 12:00 am into the Available Date field.

-- The available date is the start date of the exam window.
+- The Available Date is the start date of the assessment window.
 Students will not be able to see the assessment before this date.
-Publishing an assessment with a blank available date will make it available immediately upon publishing.

-- When you select any date field, the date-picker will display.
+- You may select the calendar icon to open the date-picker.
 You can choose a date by clicking on it in the calendar, or by clicking Now.
 Select a time using the Hour and Minute sliders.
 When your date is selected, click Done.

-- If you do allow late submissions, submissions that come in after the due date will be marked LATE in capitalized red letters after their Submit Date.
+- If you allow late submissions, submissions that come in after the Due Date will be marked LATE in capitalized red letters after their Submit Date.

-Note: Even if you allow multiple submissions, only ONE late submission is allowed after the due date, and it only applies to students who have not submitted at all.
+Note: If you allow multiple submissions, only one late submission is allowed after the Due Date, and it only applies to students who have not submitted at all.

-To make a timed assessment, select the has a time limit of check box and select a time limit in hours (hrs.) and minutes (min.) from the respective drop-down menus.
+To make a timed assessment, select the and has a time limit of checkbox, then select a time limit in hours (hrs.) and minutes (min.) from the respective drop-down menus.

 Advantages of a time limit:

 - A bar indicating how much time remains displays to students during the test.
-The time remaining is restricted by the latest submission date allowed for the test (the due date, or if late submissions are allowed, the late submission date).
+The time remaining is restricted by the Final Submission Deadline.

 - When the time is up, a student's work in progress will be automatically saved and submitted.

-The Autosubmit setting forces the submission of saved assessments belonging to students who have started the assessment, but did not successfully submit their work before the latest submission date allowed.
+The Auto-submit feature forces the submission of saved assessments belonging to students who have started the assessment, but did not successfully submit their work before the Final Submission Deadline.

-Please note that Autosubmit does not save student work before submitting.
-Only work the student saved before the latest submission date will be included in an automatic submission.
+Please note that Auto-submit does not save student work before submitting.
+Only work the student saved before the submission deadline will be included in an automatic submission.

-To enable this option, check the box to Autosubmit saved student work after latest acceptance date.
+To enable this option, check the box to Auto-submit after Final Submission Deadline.